 This should all be enough for you to sit up and take action.
 While your body will produce some digestive enzymes on its own, for many people, this production rate simply isn’t high enough.
 And, in some cases, you may not produce the necessary enzymes at all.
 For example, if you are lactose intolerant, you are someone who isn’t making lactase, the enzyme that breaks down that milk sugar.
 Therefore, providing outside help is important.

-When you supplement with quality digestive enzymes such as Masszymes, you provide your body with an abundance of these key catalysts so that they can go to work breaking down the foods you are eating and you’ll still have enough left over to help out with skin repair and maintenance.
+When you supplement with digestive enzyme supplements such as Masszymes, you provide your body with an abundance of these key catalysts so that they can go to work breaking down the foods you are eating and you’ll still have enough left over to help out with skin repair and maintenance.